 Wood/trees is an element in the Chinese five element/phase system, referred to as Wu Xing in China and Gogyo in Japan.
 The Chinese framework has generating and overcoming cycles between the elements of earth, water, fire, metal and wood.
 Wood generates fire and overcomes earth.
 In turn, metal overcomes wood, which is generated by water.
 Wood has generated fire in Japan for millennia, in both controlled and uncontrolled forms.

 The Wu Xing cycle of five elements/phases from Wikipedia.
 The words in square brackets are Chinese, the Japanese equivalents are mizu or sui for water; hi or ka for fire; chi, tsuchi or ji for earth; kin for metal, and ki for wood.
 Wu Xing (gogyo) and yinyang (inyo) are closely related.
 They have a long history in Japan, especially in the context of Onmyodo, or InYodo – translated as the way of Yin and Yang.
-Recently I have read that in Japan only the overcoming cycle was used.
-Another lead to follow up as no source was cited.
-From what I have read since, both the generating and overcoming interactions are used in Japan.
+These five elements are an essential component of fusui, the Japanese equivalent of feng shui – a practice used in Japan for nearly 1500 years.

 Wood has been used as the principal building material for most of Japan’s history, along with plaster for walls and thatch, wooden shingles or tiles for roofing.
 Japan has the oldest and largest free-standing wooden buildings in the world.
 Recently I visited Kimpusen-ji Temple in Yoshino, the second largest ancient wooden building in the world, and was amazed by the size of the wooden pillars inside the main hall.
 There would be many more major wooden structures in Japan if repeated fires (started naturally or through war, arson or accident), earthquakes, volcanoes, typhoons and various incidents had not destroyed them.
 The elements in action.
 Indeed it is surprising that so many centuries-old wooden buildings survive.